wu-qing-157/Rogue-Mx/README.md

 + 2020.03.25 __LLVM IR (should) pass assigned test suite__ o(\*￣▽￣\*)ブ
 + 2020.03.26 Fix unicode character and unicode escape (but what is the use?)
 + 2020.03.26 Fix behavior when exception met
++ 2020.03.28 Implement a dominator tree for future use

 ## How to build the compiler